ModulrCloud/Modulr/readme.md

     - Establishes a base peer to peer messaging protocols to facilitate communication between all user types (validators, partners, creators and clients).
     - Introduces an **emergency messaging system** that allows Creators to broadcast critical updates and alert messages to all users on the network.
-2. **Token Management**:
+2. **Asset Management**:

-    - Establishes token and credit systems:
+    - Establishes token and credit system:
-        - **MDR**: A tadable asset across the network and used to incentivize validators and users alike.
+        - **MDR**: A tradable asset across the network and used to incentivize validators and users alike.
         - **MTR (Modulr Task Runner)**: A credit system that is used to perform services on the network and allows partners to decide how the value of the service they are providing.
+MTR Cannot be traded it must be used for services on the network.
 3. **Alias System (UnaS)**:

     - Provides users with customizable usernames (e.g., `@username`) for simplified transactions and easier identification.